trojan-gfw/trojan/docs/config.md

 - `remote_addr`: server address (hostname)
 - `remote_port`: server port
 - `password`: password used for verification (only the first password in the array will be used)
-- `append_payload`: whether to append the first packet to trojan request.
-It can reduce length patterns of sessions, but may cause stability issues, in which case set it to `false`.
-For example, if you are running trojan server and trojan client on the same machine, you should set this option to `false`, because there is a race condition at the time the client receives its first packet.
 - `log_level`: how much log to dump.
 0: ALL; 1: INFO; 2: WARN; 3: ERROR; 4: FATAL; 5: OFF.
 - `ssl`: `SSL` specific configurations
     - `verify`: whether to verify `SSL` certificate **STRONGLY RECOMMENDED**